dtm2451/dittoSeq/README.md

 Metadata slot name | Description OR the Demuxlet.best column name if directly carried over
 --- | ---
-Lane | guided by Lane.names import input, represents of separate droblet-generation lane, pool, sequencing lane, etc.
+Lane | guided by lane.names input, represents of separate droplet-generation lanes, pool, sequencing lane, etc.
-Sample | The sample call, from the BEST column demux.doublet.call | whether the sample was a singlet (SNG), doublet (DBL), or ambiguious (AMB), from the BEST column demux.RD.TOTL | RD.TOTL demux.RD.PASS | RD.PASS demux.RD.UNIQ | RD.UNIQ
+Sample | The sample call, from the BEST column demux.doublet.call | whether the sample was a singlet (SNG), doublet (DBL), or ambiguous (AMB), from the BEST column demux.RD.TOTL | RD.TOTL demux.RD.PASS | RD.PASS demux.RD.UNIQ | RD.UNIQ
 demux.N.SNP | N.SNP
 demux.PRB.DBL | PRB.DBL
-demux.barcode.dup | (Only generated when TRUEs will exist, indicative of a technical issue in the bioinformatics pipeline) whether a cell's barcode refered to only 1 row of the .best file, but multiple distinct cells in the dataset.
+demux.barcode.dup | (Only generated when TRUEs will exist, indicative of a technical issue in the bioinformatics pipeline) whether a cell's barcode referred to only 1 row of the .best file, but multiple distinct cells in the dataset.

 #### Summary output:
 The import function spits out a quick summary of what was done, which will look something like this: